ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan.rst

 Read more about doc comments here: <https://doc.rust-lang.org/rust-by-example/meta/doc.html>.

-Doc-comments in libcore
+Doc-comments in the core library
-"""""""""""""""""""""""
+""""""""""""""""""""""""""""""""

 The core library makes heavy use of those doc-comments.
 Modules contain doc-comments that describe the functionality and structure in that module.
-Functions contain doc-comments that include a description of the behaviour, usage examples and safety comments. libcore automatically enforces that all publicly exposed functions have a doc-comment through the missing_docs lint.
+Functions contain doc-comments that include a description of the behaviour, usage examples and safety comments.
+The Ferrocene compiler automatically enforces that all publicly exposed functions in the core library have a doc-comment through the missing_docs lint.

-The doc-comments of both modules and functions are compiled, together with the function signatures, into the libcore API docs.
+The doc-comments of both modules and functions are compiled, together with the function signatures, into the core library API docs.

-Overall the doc-comments in libcore are very extensive, very high-quality and a lot of work has been and continues to be put into them.
+Overall the doc-comments in the core library are very extensive, very high-quality and a lot of work has been and continues to be put into them.

 That's why we want to rely on them for multiple purposes of the certification, after making sure the following conditions are met: